jonathan-politzki/jonathan-politzki/README.md

 # Jonathan Politzki

-I'm a self-taught engineer working on computers that understand humans and the world around them.
+I'm a self-taught engineer working on computers that understand humans.
 I run [Jean Technologies](https://github.com/jean-technologies), and most of my work lives there.

 ## Background